 Urban Glamping: Huttenpalast is a fun and funky budget lodging provider.
 In addition to normal hotel rooms, they have a bunch of adorable little indoor campers (with shared baths).
-See some pics and check reviews at Trip Advisor or book a deal on Booking.com.
+See some pics and check reviews or book on Booking.com.

 Spacious Rooms and a BFF Front Desk Guy: The Dude Berlin-Mitte is a great mid-range hotel perfectly located in the sweet spot between Kreuzberg and Mitte.
 It’s on a quiet street and the rooms are light filled and spacious.
 The front desk guy is beyond friendly.
 He has a lot of opinions about what to do in Berlin and he’s not shy about telling you about it.
-Check reviews on Trip Advisor or book at deal on Booking.com.
+Check reviews or book on Booking.com.

 Please be mindful when booking an AirBnB in Berlin.
 Gentrification has been raising housing prices in what has historically been an inexpensive, artist-friendly city.
-Read the listings carefully and try to book with a host who is renting his or her own home, rather than with a property manager renting in bulk.
+Read the listings carefully and try to book with a host who is renting his or her own home, rather than with a commercial property manager.